jasonpaulos/MatchMaker/README.md

 ## Who created it?

 Jason Paulos, a sophomore as of now, created the matching program and the PHP features of the online survey.
 Cole Green, also a sophomore, created the HTML layout of the online survey.
+Matthew Dobosz, a sophomore as well, created the application icons.